Hiyori-API/hiyori-cli/readme.md

 # Disclaimer
 - Hiyori is not affiliated with any sources
 - You are responsible for the usage of this tool.
-Please be respectful towards the terms and conditions set by these sources
+Please be respectful towards the terms and conditions set by these sources.